pleo-io/frontend-challenge/README.md

 - Polish and visual creativity
 - Pride in craftsmanship

-## Super important 👇
+## A few last things 👇
-Please note that while you are free to use libraries of your choosing, we encourage you to write at least some your own code.
+ - Please note that while you are free to use libraries of your choosing, we encourage you to write at least some your own code.
 This is your chance to really impress us with your skills.
+- We get asked by some candidates if they can make changes to the API code.
+If you think it will improve your solution, go for it!